ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 ### Accessing metrics from {{site.data.keyword.powerSys_notm}} workspace
 {: #sysdig-view-ui}

-From the left navigation menu of the {{site.data.keyword.powerSys_notm}} user interface, complete the following steps:
+From the navigation panel of the {{site.data.keyword.powerSys_notm}} user interface, complete the following steps:
 1. Click **workspaces**.
 2. Select the workspace for which a monitoring instance is available.
 3. From the **workspace details** page, click **Launch monitoring**.